-Build an MVP first.
-It won’t contain all the features and functionalities.
-You don’t even have to like it all the way through at first (that’s OK!).
-But it’s got to be solid and launched on time.
 It’s impossible and counter-productive to try to build a perfect app at once.
 It takes years to accomplish.
-The sooner you launch your product, the better chances you have for creating relationships with your customers and fill the market niche.
+The sooner you launch your product, the better chances you have for creating relationships with your customers and filling the market niche.

 What features people expect from healthcare apps

-In this part, we’ll see what actually makes people keep particular medical apps on their phones and brings them tangible value.
+Let’s see what makes people keep particular medical apps on their phones and brings them tangible value.
 The list of features depends on the app’s purpose and can vary greatly.
 For instance, a fitness app and a medical reference app for professionals would be very different.
-Still, there are some features that are more common in healthcare apps:
+Still, some features are more common in healthcare apps:

 - Tracking.
 It’s used by patients and doctors alike to monitor the state of health either by a person themselves or by their physician.

 - Scheduling.
 Patients can make appointments that are managed by doctors.

 - Payments.
 These include different third-party payment systems like Visa or Paypal to pay for the services.
 Transaction history will be a plus.

 - Integration with wearables such as Apple Watch, Fitbit, or Garmin.

 - Personal account for a patient or a doctor profile.
 The former lets you receive all the messages and notifications and have the information on the state of your health all in one place.
 The latter is a quick way for prospective patients to find doctors near them and review their credentials.